-Students entering an online master’s in educational psychology program can pursue multiple career paths, such as a guidance counselor or school psychologist, earning a median annual salary of $60,500 annually, or a school social worker earning a median salary of $50,390 annually.
+Students entering an online master’s in educational psychology program can pursue multiple career paths, such as a school or career counselor, earning a median annual salary of $60,140 annually, or a social worker, earning a median salary of $55,350 annually.

 Both public and private institutions offer online master’s degrees in educational psychology.
-The average tuition for graduate degrees at private institutions was $26,621 for the 2020-21 academic year, while a master’s degree at a public university cost students an average of $12,394 in the same time period.
+The average tuition for graduate degrees is $12,596 at public schools and $28,017 at private schools.

 How to Choose an Online Master’s in Educational Psychology Program